Mohamed-A-Elshaer/Edura-Academy/README.md

 flutter doctor

-2️⃣ Install Git
+2- Install Git
  1-Download and install from git-scm.com.
  2-Use default installation settings.
-3️⃣ Install Android Studio
+3- Install Android Studio

-Download from developer.android.com
+Notice that to run the project properly without facing problems, please install the following version of android studio: Android Studio Chipmunk | 2021.2.1 Patch 1 May 25, 2022 from the following link: https://developer.android.com/studio/archive .

 During installation, make sure the following are selected: